-Ibtisam is currently pursuing his PhD in the School of Politics and International Relations.
-He is associated with the Nottingham Centre for Normative Political Theory (CONCEPT), the Centre for the Study of Social and Global Justice (CSSGJ), and the Institute of Asia and Pacific Studies (IAPS) at the School.
-He is also affiliated with the Centre for Research in Race and Rights (C3R), a multidisciplinary research centre based at the university.
-His PhD thesis looks at whether and how the British Empire can be studied as an attempt at political Utopia, with both eutopian and dystopian implications, and a focus on the former British Raj.
+Ibtisam is a Doctoral Researcher at the School of Politics and International Relations.
+He is associated with the Nottingham Centre for Normative Political Theory (CONCEPT), the Centre for the Study of Social and Global Justice (CSSGJ), and the Asia Research Institute (ARI) at the School.
+He is also affiliated with the Centre for Research in Race and Rights (C3R), a multidisciplinary research centre based at the university, and is the Project Coordinator for its LGBT History Month events.
+His PhD thesis deconstructs the ways in which the British Raj was an attempt at a political utopia, with a focus on shifting the narrative to marginalised decolonial voices.

 Prior to starting his PhD at the School of Politics and International Relations, Ibtisam completed his MA in Public Policy (with Distinction) at the University of Warwick, securing the Politics and International Studies Prize for Highest Overall Average in MA Public Policy.
 He also holds a BA (Joint Honours) in History and Politics from the University of Nottingham.